-As of the date hereof, each of the funds qualifies or is expected to deem to qualify as a "mutual fund trust" under the Income Tax Act.
+As of the date hereof, each of the funds, other than CI Alternative Multi-Strategy Fund, qualifies as a "mutual fund trust" under the Income Tax Act.
 It is the Manager's intention that the conditions prescribed in the Income Tax Act for qualification as mutual fund trust once met will be satisfied on a continuing basis.
-If a fund fails to or ceases to qualify as a mutual fund trust under the Income Tax Act, the income tax considerations described under the heading "Income Tax Considerations" in Part A of the simplified prospectus could be materially and adversely different in some respects
+If a fund, other than CI Alternative Multi-Strategy Fund, ceases to qualify as a mutual fund trust under the Income Tax Act, the income tax considerations described under the heading "Income Tax Considerations" in Part A of the simplified prospectus could be materially and adversely different in some respects.
+For example, if a fund ceases to qualify as a mutual fund trust, units of the fund will no longer be "qualified investments" for registered plans unless the fund is also a "registered investment".
+The Income Tax Act imposes penalties on the annuitant, holder or subscriber of a registered plan, as the case may be, for the acquisition and holding of non-qualified investments.
+CI Alternative Multi-Strategy Fund has applied to be a "registered investment" in respect of registered retirement savings plans, registered retirement income funds, and deferred profit sharing plans.